PostHog & GDPR compliance

 • If you are self-hosting you can either not list a tool or provide a generic description such as "Product Analytics".

-If you are self-hosting PostHog outside the EU, or are using PostHog Cloud US, and are capturing EU users' data, you should enable the Property Filter app.
-This will allow you to anonymize user data.
+If you are self-hosting PostHog outside the EU, or are using PostHog Cloud US, and are capturing EU users' data, you should use the before storage realtime transformations to anonymize user data.

 A user must be able to request that their data be removed from PostHog.
 How you facilitate that request is up to you.
 For example, you could accept requests via email or form submission.